 If you love to run—great!
 Here’s how to avoid its downsides

-Running is one of the simplest forms of exercise.
-With the weather finally warming up, all you need are a pair of sneakers and the great outdoors.
+Running is one of the simplest forms of exercise; all you need are a pair of sneakers and the great outdoors.
 But running can also lead to injury.

-“Although running has many positive health benefits, there are still risks that come along with the activity,” says Dan E. Robinson, DPM, a podiatrist who specializes in foot and ankle surgery at Bingham Memorial’s Orthopedic Institute.
+“Although running has many positive health benefits, there are still risks that come along with the activity,” says Dan E. Robinson, DPM, a podiatrist who specializes in foot and ankle surgery at Bingham Healthcare Orthopedic & Sports Medicine.
 And, he is certified by the American Board of Foot and Ankle Surgery.